BerkeleyTrue/react-material/README.md

 Current issues
 ---
-- Need to implement a base set of components: button, checkbox, radiobutton and togglebutton.
+- Need to implement a base set of components: button, checkbox, radiobutton and tabs
 - Use Google Closure Compiler Advanced Mode for bragging rights
-- Not sure about the current "theming" of the components
+- Properly implement the "theming" of the components
+- Should work in IE8 whereby the functionality should not be broken

 License
 ---